 I communicate with all energies - people, bodies, animals, nature, spirits, and businesses, to name a few.
 As a kid, that wasn't something I wanted to share with others (mainly for safety reasons); thankfully, I grew out of that.
 I have mastered my ability to work simultaneously with the physical and non-physical realms.
 I am Grateful that I get to blend all of my abilities in the coaching that I offer.
 And I am Inspired by the people I get to work with.

 Transformation absolutely Lights Me Up!
 It is an Honor for me to be present for those moments a person has an awareness of a new possibility they can choose, and they choose it.

 I share a bit of my story [below] to let you know a little more about my background, and to offer encouragement if you have been dealing with the intensities and awkwardness of getting acquainted with your own intuitive capabilities.
-While it may make you feel 'different', it can also be the channel to your essence.
+While they may make you feel 'different', they can also be the channel to your essence.
 And if you allow yourself to explore that, you will have access to your true you, and your true power.

 Learning to Let My Intuition Work for Me

 It was a bit of a process for me to get to the point of acknowledging my intuitive abilities.
 I spent a lot of years struggling with my intuition when it came to being around people.
 I was much more at home in the company of nature and animals and my 'invisible friends'.
 Yes, I did have friends in school.
 It was just more complicated to deal with groups of people because the intensity of the energy was so awkward and uncomfortable for me.